 What is your career philosophy?

 Find what you love to do and show your passion and enthusiasm.
 Work hard.
 Smile and try to be a little bit kinder than necessary.
 Try to look at problems as opportunities.
 I love the quote by Thomas Jefferson –“I’m a great believer in luck, and I find the harder I work, the more luck I have.”

 Describe one person who has been an important mentor to you and how that person helped change your life.

-My dad.
+I have been fortunate to have some great mentors in my life but I always come back to my dad.
 He worked full-time as a physical therapist, worked a part-time job doing physical therapy home health, and went back to school to get his masters degree-all while his 3 children were in elementary school and younger.
 My mom worked full-time too so it was not easy for my dad to be in school as well as working 2 jobs.
 Yet he was always there for us, at basketball or soccer games, at school functions, helping us with our schoolwork – supporting us every way he could.
 He pushed me to learn about the world around me and embrace differences in others.
 He showed me the value of hard work, not just for myself but how it can help boost those around me.
 He taught me there is no point in complaining – a job has to be done so do it and be grateful.
 Most of all, he showed my brother and sister and me that compassion and kindness toward others is one of the greatest gifts you can give someone.